 It’s as if the term ‘Ploughman’s Lunch‘ has been on the archetypal village pub’s menu for several millenia but you might be astonished to find out its use started far more recently; we were!
-According to agreement from various sources including the BBC, the phrase ‘Ploughman’s Lunch’ was first promoted by the Milk Marketing Board in the 1960s as part of a campaign to promote the sales of cheese, especially in pubs.
+According to agreement from various sources including the BBC, the phrase ‘Ploughman’s Lunch’ was first promoted by the Milk Marketing Board in the 1960s.
+It was part of a campaign to promote the sales of cheese, especially in pubs.
 However the concept of the combination of ingredients is much older.

-Whenever this perfect meal first originated, there is one thing we feel is vital to the perfect Ploughmans Lunch: generosity; each piece of cheese, or bread or accompaniment used must be large and chunky.
+Whenever this perfect meal first originated, there is one thing we feel is vital to the perfect Ploughmans Lunch: generosity.
+Each piece of cheese, or bread or accompaniment used must be large and chunky.
 Perhaps this explains why rationing and the war got in the way of our enjoyment of this unique English dish and we needed the MMB in the ’60s to remind us how good it always was.